The Primavera by Botticelli, one of the most admired paintings in the Uffizi

 This painting, one of the most admired and photographed in the museum, catches the attention for the beauty and elegance of the figures represented by Sandro Botticelli in what was his typical manner in the late seventies of the fifteenth century – the period to which the painting is traced Florentine – when the artist tended to represent the figures in an idealized way.
 For the graceful elegance and solemn gait of the figures, the Primavera by Botticelli is a true icon of the Uffizi, a simulacrum destination of incessant tourist pilgrimages that every day fill what is a great sanctuary of painting.

-The reasons why many people remain completely enraptured by the beauty of the Primavera by Botticelli lies both in the undoubted charm of the work and in the fact that an air of mystery envelops the silhouettes of these figures that seem like dancing in an airtight garden, a hortus conclusus that contains many mysteries.
+The reasons why many people remain completely enraptured by the beauty of the Primavera painted by Botticelli lies both in the undoubted charm of the work and in the fact that an air of mystery envelops the silhouettes of these figures that seem like dancing in an airtight garden, a hortus conclusus that contains many mysteries.

 The hidden plants and flowers of the painting

-When one talks about thePrimavera by Botticelli it’s almost exclusively seen the figures that make up the painting, without ever going to analyze the plant elements that have been reproduced by great accuracy by the Florentine painter.
+When one talks about thePrimavera by Botticelli it’s almost exclusively seen the figures that make up the painting, without ever going to analyse the plant elements that have been reproduced by great accuracy by the Florentine painter.
 Leaving aside the Primavera plants’ symbolism is definitely compromising to interpret its own iconography.

 Just to get an idea of how much importance has been given by the artist to plant species, it is appropriate to remember their considerable number: forty-six are the plant species that have been identified and described – thanks to the collaboration of experts from the Erbario Centrale at the University of Florence – and the number of times these repeat in the painting is over two hundred.
 An immense and varied plant world therefore remains unknown and neglected by most visitors, with the result that many of the symbols and references to which the plants represented refer are lost.